Frank Reginald Carey: France and Low countries

 On 10 May 1940 the German Wehrmacht began Fall Gelb (Case Yellow); an invasion of Luxembourg, The Netherlands, Belgium and France.
 3 Squadron were ordered to readiness that morning and flew to Merville, Nord in France.
 3 and 79 Squadron were to form part of 63 Wing RAF.
-As they crossed the English Channel at 05:30 GMT, they were directed to a Ju 88 which they chased to the Dutch border without success and returned to England refuel.
+As they crossed the English Channel at 05:30 GMT, they were directed to a Ju 88 which they chased to the Dutch border without success and returned to England to refuel.
 After landing the squadron was ordered to relocate to France.
 They were told the German Army had invaded France and the Low Countries.
 They reached Merville and found they were under-equipped in comparison to other squadrons that had been there since September 1939.
 The squadrons of the RAF Advanced Air Striking Force (AASF) possessed self-sealing fuel tanks, armoured protection for the pilot, and more powerful radio crystals.

 Merville had already been bombed.
 Over the course of the day the squadron engaged the Luftwaffe whenever they took off.
-At 19:30 GMT 43 squadron engaged He 111s from III./Kampfgeschwader 54 which were bombing the marshalling yards in Lille.
+At 19:30 GMT 3 squadron engaged He 111s from III./Kampfgeschwader 54 which were bombing the marshalling yards in Lille.
 85 and 605 Squadrons had already been in action with the formation.
 The bombers were not protected and Carey claimed three destroyed and two damaged.
-He was officially credited with only two destroyed—his first solo victories.
+He was officially credited with only two destroyed, his first solo victories.
 In the fading light the squadron intercepted another He 111 formation, this time from I./Kampfgeschwader 27.
 Carey was credited with one destroyed.
 Two claims were made but the squadron lost two Hurricanes from accurate return fire but pilots survived.
 According to Carey's combat report, the radios were useless and pilots had to act independently and not as a fighting unit.
 The air battles in this sector on 10 May 1940 had cost 8./KG 54 six He 111s plus another damaged.
 Stab./Lehrgeschwader 1 lost four aircraft and one damaged.
 II. and III./KG 27 lost two shot down and four damaged.
 One 607 and two 85 Squadron Hurricanes force-landed after being hit by return fire.